-CHARITIES HOUSING/ ACO LOW INCOME SENIORS HOUSING PROJECT
+CHARITIES HOUSING/ ACO LOW INCOME SENIORS HOUSING and SOCIAL SERVICES HUB PROJECT

 100% SENIORS HOUSING WITH A PROPOSED, YET NOT FULLY DEFINED, COMMUNITY SOCIAL SERVICES HUB OPERATING FROM THE FIRST FLOOR COMMERCIAL SPACE